KevCui/animepahe-dl/README.md

 ### What to know when the new episode of your favorite anime will be released?

 Check out this script [tvdb-cli](https://github.com/KevCui/tvdb-cli)

+## Limitation

+Recently, animepahe implemented Cloudflare DDoS prevention mechanism.
+In order to bypass it, current method is to fetch necessary cookie value in browser opened by puppeteer.
+Using this method, there are some limitations:

+- Browser will open and load web page.
+Headless mode is currently not working to bypass Cloudflare.

+- Browser will stay for at least 5 second open to get cookie from Cloudflare site.

 ## Disclaimer